|Nutrition Facts (per serving)|

-- Use small crimini or Baby Bella mushrooms to make bite-size appetizers.
+- Use small cremini or baby bella mushrooms to make bite-sized appetizers.

 - Add crumbled cooked sausage or bacon to the filling mixture.

-- Use vegan cheese, breadcrumbs, vegan margarine, chili flakes, olive oil, and dried basil to make vegan-friendly stuffed mushrooms.
+- Use vegan cheese, breadcrumbs, vegan margarine, chile flakes, olive oil, and dried basil to make vegan-friendly stuffed mushrooms.

 You can make these ahead of time and either serve them at room temperature or reheat them in the oven before serving.

 Mushrooms absorb water easily, and it's possible they need another 5 to 10 minutes in the oven.
 If the filling wasn't dry enough after cooking it on the stovetop, and/or it was put into soggy mushrooms before baking, those factors could contribute to a soggy result.